EmanuelBender/GoogleSheet_Inventory_System/README.md

   </tr>
   <tr>
     <td>
-      On the OVERVIEW sheet any row entry can be edited, and will update the INVENTORY sheet. <br> I found this very intuitive. <br>
+      On the OVERVIEW sheet any row entry of a current search can be edited, and will update the INVENTORY sheet. <br> I found this very intuitive. <br>
-      On the PROFILES sheet only Amount and ID need to be filled in. (faster)
+      On the PROFILES sheet only Amount and ID need to be filled in. (faster) <br>
+      New items need to be manually entered once on the INVENTORY sheet.
+Can then be updated by build or invoice.
    </td>
   </tr>